EISLAB2021/Acoustic_mosaicking/README.md

   Pillow

 # Usage
-Utilities are defined in python scripts used as modules.Calculate the homography matrix H using the local feature matching results of adjacent overlapping acoustic images, and use the components of H for subsequent image mosaicking.
+Utilities are defined in python scripts used as modules.
+Calculate the homography matrix H using the local feature matching results of adjacent overlapping acoustic images, and use the components of H for subsequent image mosaicking.
 Acoustic image denoising is achieved by self-supervised denoising (first-stage), and enhanced by the fine features guided block.

 # Acknowledgements